aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-slide/convert-slide-to-image/_index.md

     // Set the color of comments area options.NotesCommentsLayouting.CommentsAreaColor = Color.AntiqueWhite;

-    // Convert first slide of the presentation to a Bitmap object Bitmap bmp = pres.Slides[0].GetThumbnail(options, 2f, 2f);
+    // Convert the first slide of the presentation to a Bitmap object Bitmap bmp = pres.Slides[0].GetThumbnail(options, 2f, 2f);

     // Save the image in GIF format